splynx/docs/files/en/configuration/support/inboxes/inboxes.md

 Inboxes
 =============

-Here you can find settings of inboxes(incoming email).
-When customer will send message to email address of one of inboxes - ticket will be created in Splynx.
+In this section, settings of inboxes(incoming email) can be configured.
+When a customer  sends a message to the email address of one of the inboxes - a ticket will be created in Splynx.

-This feature was developed for faster contact with Splynx support by sending email message to support email address instead of login to Splynx customer portal and create a ticket.
+This feature was developed for faster communication with Splynx support by sending email messages to the support email address instead of logging into the Splynx customer portal to create a ticket.

 ![icon](icon.png)